neurodevs/.github/profile/README.md

 ## Guiding Principles

-* Portability: Each package is designed to work seamlessly across multiple platforms, ensuring flexibility and ease of deployment.
+* Craftsmanship: Good code shows care through TDD by the 3 laws, refactoring, design patterns, clean code, and more
-* Scalability: Tools are optimized for use across a range of environments, from personal devices to large-scale cloud systems.
+* Portability: Each package runs on virtually any device via Node.js, from desktops to mobile and cloud
-* Privacy First: Emphasis on local data processing ensures user privacy while maintaining compatibility with cloud workflows.
+* Privacy First: Emphasis on local data processing ensures user privacy while maintaining compatibility with cloud workflows
-* Interoperability: Solutions are designed to integrate seamlessly with existing neuroinformatics tools and workflows.
+* Interoperability: Solutions are designed to integrate seamlessly with existing neuroinformatics tools and workflows

 ## Background